Xiao Wenyan: Childhood

 Born in 1922 in Jiangsu province, Xiao moved to Shanghai with her parents when she was 4 years old.
 She was nicknamed “Little Bundle of Joy” as a child.
 Soon after she came to Shanghai she was sold to the Zhang family.
 She went to study in the school for 2 and one-half years.
 The headmaster of the school gave her the official name of Zhang Shiqing, which means someone hardworking and very cultured.
-Joy was sold again when she was 10 years old because her adoptive parents both passed away from illness.
+Joy was sold again when she was 10 years old because her adoptive parents both died from illness.
 This time Joy was sold to Liu family which owned a theater and rickshaw company in Shanghai.
 The Liu's believed that Joy was a jinx which brought bad luck to people.
 So Joy was given away to the Jing family who were one of the most powerful criminal families in Shanghai, and Joy had to serve Madame Jing.
 She was polite and hardworking, so finally Madame Jing wanted to keep her officially as a servant forever.
 This time the Liu's felt a bit of regret because it would mean they had to give away the hard-working girl.
 On the other hand, they also felt frightened that Joy would bring bad luck to Madame Jing, and it would bring them tremendous trouble.
 So they found an excuse to bring Joy back.